 After moving to Los Angeles, Joan developed her art and exhibited in many group shows, notably the David Stuart Gallery, where she was one of twelve female artists in the show 'The Dirty Dozen', 'Contemporary California Artists' at the Space Museum North Gallery and a solo exhibition at the Woman's Building in Los Angeles.
 Inspired by the California landscape she expanded her art from the canvas to the landscape and applied her sense of color and composition to landscape design - she is the Principal of Park Slope Design.
 Over a 25-year career Joan created landscapes that reflect the same adherence to Minimalism that her works on paper and canvas embody, often using a single line to create movement and a single color to create mass.
+An award winning landscape designer, Joan's projects have been featured in numerous publications.

-Joan holds a Bachelor of Science in Art Eduction from New York University, a Master of Arts in Art from California State University Los Angeles, and studied Landscape Architecture at the University of California Los Angeles.
-An award winning designer, Joan's projects have been featured in numerous publications.
+Joan holds a Bachelor of Science in Art Eduction from (NYU) New York University, a Master of Arts in Art from (CSLA) California State University Los Angeles, and studied Landscape Architecture at (UCLA) University of California in Los Angeles.